ValeevGroup/SeQuant/README.md

 # Developers

-`SeQuant` is developed by the Valeev Research Group in the Department of Chemistry at Virginia Tech.
+SeQuant is developed by the [Valeev Research Group](https://valeevgroup.github.io) in the Department of Chemistry at Virginia Tech.

+# Acknowledgement

+Development of SeQuant has been possible thanks to the support of the US National Science Foundation (award 2217081) and the US Department of Energy (awards DE-SC0022327 and DE-SC0022263)